5xRuby/tappay-rails/README.md

 + //= require tappay
 ```

-If you are not using jQuery in your project, require `tappay_with_zepto` instead.
+If you are not using jQuery in your project, you may need to require `tappay_with_zepto` instead because [jQuery.payment](https://github.com/stripe/jquery.payment) depends on a jQuery-like lib.

 ```diff
   //= require rails-ujs